Device-independent uncloneable encryption: Introduction

+\begin{remark} Currently, there are multiple competing security definitions in the literature for uncloneable encryption and single-decryptor encryption.
+We do not aim to provide a detailed comparison of the different definitions within the scope of this work, as they are fairly technical, though we discuss some of them briefly in Section~\ref{sec:secdefn} when specifying the definitions we chose to use.
+We highlight however that for uncloneable encryption, we are not studying the standard notion but are instead focusing on the modified version VKECM described below, and hence we have to introduce appropriate new security definitions for VKECM rather than the standard form of uncloneable encryption.
+Still, we note that they are similar in spirit to those used in the work~\cite{GMP22} on uncloneable encryption, and still suffice to yield a DI quantum money scheme as we discuss later.
+As for single-decryptor encryption, we choose to follow essentially the security definitions used in~\cite{CLLZ21, LLQZ22}. \end{remark}

 \paragraph{Uncloneable encryption with variable keys.} In our modified version of uncloneable encryption, the idea is that a particular ciphertext can be decrypted with several possible decryption keys, and each adversary in a cloning attack gets an independently generated decryption key.
 To further illustrate what we mean, we shall discuss this in the context of the uncloneable encryption scheme based on Wiesner states given by \cite{BL20}.
+(We stress that this is merely an example to demonstrate the key ideas, and VKECM is not restricted to such a specific implementation --- for a general formulation of VKECM, refer to Section~\ref{subsec:VKECM}.)
 For $a, x\in \{0,1\}$, we shall use $\ket{a^x}$ to denote the state $H^x\ket{a}$, where $H$ is the Hadamard matrix that takes the computational basis to the $\ket{+}, \ket{-}$ basis.
 For $a, x \in \{0,1\}^n$, we shall use $\ket{a^x}$ to denote $\bigotimes_{i=1}^n\ket{(a^i)^{x_i}}$.
 These $\ket{a^x}$ states are called Wiesner states.
 The basic encryption scheme (without using the QROM) in \cite{BL20} is as follows: the ciphertext corresponding to a message $m$ of $n$ bits is $(m\oplus a, \ket{a^x})$, for uniformly random $x$ and $a$, and the decryption key is $x$.
 On getting $x$, a single party can measure the quantum part of the ciphertext in the bases indicated by $x$ to recover $a$, and hence $m$.
 However, because the Wiesner states satisfy a monogamy of entanglement property \cite{TFK+13}, two parties cannot simultaneously do this.

 Note that in the scheme described above, the string $a$ which is generated really is a ``private key''\footnote{To avoid confusion: note that here we do not use the term ``private key" in the same sense as in a public key encryption procedure.} that is required to do the encryption procedure, but which cannot be revealed to any party if any kind of security is desired.
 Fortunately, after the encryption procedure is completed, $a$ does not need to be stored; only the string $x$, which is completely independent of $a$, needs to be stored and possibly released later as a decryption key.